Department of Chemistry

 The program consists of comprehensive coursework and research activity.
 The courses are designed to enable students to acquire highly advanced and cutting-edge knowledge in Chemistry.
 Additional, flexible learning time allocated into their research program would enable them to attend specialized equipment training courses and gain practical skills in working with Nazarbayev University core facilities, essential for their research projects.
 After passing a comprehensive exam and Ph.D. proposal defense, students are required to develop and practice novel research within the area of Chemistry, or an interdisciplinary field related to Chemistry.
 Research components of the program and dissertation defense will be passed by each student to complete the program and graduate.

-Deadline for International Applicants: March 3, 2024
+Deadline for International Applicants: to be announced

-Deadline for Local Applicants: April 22, 2024
+Deadline for Local Applicants: to be announced

 Curriculum